Jump into the Void

-Jump into the Void (Salto al vacío) is a 1995 Spanish urban melodrama film written and directed by Daniel Calparsoro (in his directorial debut film) which stars Najwa Nimri, Roberto Chalu, Alfredo Villa, and Ion Gabella.
+Jump into the Void (Salto al vacío) is a 1995 Spanish urban crime drama film written and directed by Daniel Calparsoro (in his directorial debut film).
+It stars Najwa Nimri, Roberto Chalu, Alfredo Villa, and Ion Gabella.

 Plot

 Set against the backdrop of youth living in the industry-heavy peripheral urban areas, the plot follows the plight of young arms trafficker and gang member Alex and her unrequited cravings for love and affection.

 Production

 The film is a Yumping Films, Siurell Producciones and Fernando Colomo PC production, with the participation of TVE, Canal+ and Filmanía.
 Shooting locations included Barakaldo and Sestao.

 Release

 The film premiered in the 'Panorama' section of the 45th Berlin International Film Festival on 17 February 1995.
 It was released theatrically in Spain on 3 March 1995.

 Reception

 David Stratton of Variety assessed that the "ultra-violent pic" [...] "is leavened by the surprisingly tender treatment of the principal femme character, beautifully played by Najwa Nimry", otherwise writing that it "has 'cult' written all over it".

 Augusto Martínez Torres of El País wrote that despite the film being "full of irregularities", the helmer manages "a very personal work, a tender feminine portrait within the most terrible violence".